rix1337/FeedCrawler/README.md

 This script scrapes MB/SJ for titles stored in .txt files and passes them on to JDownloader via the .crawljob format

+**If you want to contribute to the project feel free to add pull requests!**

 ## TLDR:

 1. Enable folderwatch in JDownloader 2, then Download this script and install its prerequisites